scarletti-ben/scarletti-ben/README.md

 - Hello!
-I’m @scarletti-ben and I’m currently learning Python, HTML, CSS, JavaScript, Lua and C#
+I’m @scarletti-ben and I am a developer working primarily with JavaScript, HTML, CSS and Python.
+I enjoy learning while working on personal projects
 - You can reach me at scarletti.ben@gmail.com

 <!---